Kristianuruplarsen/pretty/README.md

 # pretty

 This is my attempt at a simple, yet usable matplotlib style.
-So far it's just one function, `style_classic` which produces relatively neutral figures.
+So far it's just a few functions, the most important being `style_classic` which produces relatively neutral figures.
 Simply call the function at the beginning of your script, and it will update the rcParams needed.
+A full list of functions is

+* `style_classic` - sets the classic style shown below
+* `style_reset` - resets the style to the default matplotlib color_options
+* `style_modern` - under development.

 # Installation
 Comming soon